jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 18: June 23rd, 2017

+**Today's Progress**: Coded for 75 minutes.
+Made significant progress on Local Weather API Project.

+**Thoughts**: Happy I figured out how to use jQuery to create a button that toggles between two functions :) (Thanks to using an older version of jQuery).

 ### Day 17: June 22nd, 2017

 **Today's Progress**: Coded for 264 minutes.
 Started Local Weather API Project.